 What Is Dynamic Range In Photography?
 Plus, How It Affects Your Photos

 In our digital world, “dynamic range” is essential for understanding how to create exceptional photos.
-Oh, and since digital cameras see our world differently, they have greater limitations vs. the human eye.
-These limitations can cause havoc on your image.
+In essence, digital cameras see your world differently vs your eyes.
+Digital cameras have limitations in regards to dynamic range and not being aware of this can cause havoc on your image.

-For example, if the sensor in your digital camera has a limited dynamic range, it could result in over or underexposed photos.
-Compared to your eyes, you see all the detail in the highlights and shadows.
-But even then, if it’s too bright or dark, you also are unable to see all the details.
+For example, if the sensor in your digital camera has a low dynamic range, it could result in detail not being captured either in the Highlights or Shadows.

 Table of Contents